show_page.php1 : dp23.jpg

 HISTORY: Liver was condemned at slaughter

-HISTOPATHOLOGIC DESCRIPTION: Liver: Effacing and replacing 75% of the hepatic parenchyma in this section and distorting the hepatic architecture are multifocal to coalescing, variably sized (up to 6 mm in diameter) trematode migration tracts that contain numerous elliptical, 170 x 100 um, operculated trematode eggs that have a 4 um thick, yellow-brown shell and contain eosinophilic flocculant material.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Effacing and replacing 75% of the hepatic parenchyma in this section and distorting the hepatic architecture are multifocal to coalescing, variably sized (up to 6 mm in diameter) trematode migration tracts that contain numerous elliptical, 170 x 100 µm, operculated trematode eggs that have a 4 µmthick, yellow-brown shell and contain eosinophilic flocculant material.
 Eggs are admixed with abundant eosinophilic cellular and karyorrhectic debris (lytic necrosis) and moderate amounts of green to black, anisotropic, granular pigment (iron-porphyrin fluke pigment), basophilic mineral, small amounts of fibrin, hemorrhage, edema, and cholesterol clefts.
-These migration tracts are bounded by numerous eosinophils, macrophages, lymphocytes, and plasma cells; these are further bounded by a dense fibrous capsule that compresses the adjacent parenchyma.
+These migration tracts are surrounded by numerous eosinophils, macrophages, lymphocytes, and plasma cells with a surrounding dense fibrous capsule that compresses the adjacent parenchyma.
 Adjacent hepatocytes have microvacuolated cytoplasm (vacuolar degeneration, glycogen type) and there is occasional individual hepatocyte death.
 Remaining portal areas are infiltrated by lymphocytes, plasma cells, and eosinophils, contain moderate amounts of black fluke pigment, and there are increased biliary duct profiles (ductular reaction).

 MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing, nodular, and eosinophilic, multifocal to coalescing, marked, with iron-porphyrin pigment, biliary hyperplasia, fibrosis, and numerous trematode eggs, breed unspecified, bovine.